Man looking at phone at desk and using debit card.

 Try a Virtual Private Network

-If you’re trying a VPN for the first time, go with an established provider that has good reviews and a money-back guarantee.
+If you’re trying a VPN for the first time, go with an established provider with good reviews and a money-back guarantee.
 Make sure the VPN does not track your internet traffic or sell your data to third parties—many free VPN services do.
 Look for a simple, user-friendly interface and good customer service, preferably with 24/7 live chat.

 Limit Personal Information Shared Online